EXPERIENCE DESIGN

 Projector Setup inside “AV”

 Audio indicators were tested similarly to the animations, using a paper car and speaker which we used to act out pedestrian crossing scenarios with users.
 We observed how our “pedestrians” responded to various sound patterns and how they interpreted the signals to determine the most appropriate audio cues for our interface at each of it’s stages.
-We played traffic and rain white noise to test how well the audio cues cut through.

 Testing Setup